Precisely Target Tumors with Stereotactic Body Radiation

 For isolated, smaller tumors that haven’t spread to the lymphatic system, potent, targeted treatments of radiation can be precisely applied using our state-of-the-art External Beam Radiation Therapy device, the Trilogy Linear Accelerator.

-About Stereotactic body radiation Therapy (SBRT)
+About Stereotactic Body Radiation Therapy (SBRT)

 SBRT uses 3-D imaging and precise radiation beams to target tumors while avoiding hitting healthy areas.
 This machine can target smaller tumors in a single session or three-to-five sessions for a larger tumor.

-the Trilogy® System Linear Accelerator with Gated RapidArc®
+Trilogy® System Linear Accelerator with Gated RapidArc®

 The Trilogy System is one of the most advanced radiation therapies available.
 The system is built around an advanced medical linear accelerator, a machine that rotates 360 degrees around the patient to deliver radiotherapy treatments from many angles.